Aeroplane chess: Objective

 Aeroplane Chess board diagram.
 The specific clockwise order of the colored hangars is maintained in the order of the color sequence of spaces in the track (in this example, it is red–yellow–blue–green), with home zones immediately anti-clockwise of their respective hangar and shortcuts opposite the respective home zones.

-Two to four players each try to get all their own plane pieces from their hangars, located at the corners of the board, into the base of their own colour in the centre of the board.
+Two to four players each try to get all their own plane pieces from their hangars, located at the corners of the board, into the base of their opponents colour in the centre of the board.
 Each player takes a turn by rolling the dice.
 On their turn a player may do the following: